bartobri/mrrcrypt/README.md

 Download and Install
 --------------------

-In order to download and build this program, you will need to have git, gcc, and make installed.
+In order to download and build this program, you will need to have `git`, `gcc`, and `make` installed.
 Install them from your package manager if not already installed.

 ```